Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Method

 \subsubsection{Parameter optimization}

 We converted the static parameters in our physical formula, denoted by $\theta$, into learnable parameters to achieve optimal results.

-where $\hat{y}$ refers to $G(r)$, which is the model prediction of input data $r$.
+where $\hat{y}$ refers to $G(r)$, which is the model reconstruction of input data $r$.
 More information about Eq. (\ref{eq:parameter_optimization}) can be found in Section I.

-For a clearer presentation, we further discuss the role and effects of each learnable parameter from a mathematical perspective in the following: \begin{itemize} \item $a$ controls the scaling of $qr-b$.
-Smaller values of $a$ lead to a larger magnitude of the outputs, making the prediction flatter.
-On the contrary, higher values result in a prediction with more fluctuations. \item $b$ shifts the function $qr$, making the prediction slightly move horizontally and transforming the magnitude of the wave.
-Additionally, the peaks are out of reach due to extreme values. \item $K_f$ controls the amplitude of $\Phi \left( \dfrac{qr-b}{a} \right )$.
-This parameter affects the prediction vertically and slightly changes the width of the valley or first minimum. \item $\tilde{C}$ suggests a bias/intercept to shift the output vertically. \item $\Lambda$ scales the entire result of the integral and summation.
+For a clearer presentation, we further discuss the role and effects of each learnable parameter from a mathematical perspective in the following: \begin{itemize} \item $a$ is a dilation coefficient controlling the scaling of $qr-b$.
+Smaller values of $a$ lead to a larger magnitude of the outputs, making the reconstruction flatter.
+On the contrary, higher values result in a reconstruction with more fluctuations. \item $b$ is a translation coefficient shifting the function $qr$, making the reconstruction slightly move horizontally and transforming the magnitude of the wave.
+Additionally, the peaks are out of reach due to extreme values. \item $K_f$, coupling parameter that controls the interaction strength among the atoms.
+This parameter affects the reconstruction vertically and slightly changes the width of the valley or first minimum. \item $\tilde{C}$ suggests a bias/intercept to shift the output vertically. \item $\Lambda$ is used for normalization, scaling the entire result of the integral and summation.
 This parameter controls the height of the peaks.
 Larger values result in shorter peaks, and vice versa. \end{itemize}

 This discussion will help in verifying whether the optimized parameter aligns with each role.